0xCompute/rubidity.review/README.md

 ## "Off-Rails"  - Rubidity Core NOT "Isolated"

-Let's say Rails is great.
+Let's say it out loud - Rails is great.
 It's magic.
 It's amazing.

-However, to make the rubidity core executiong engine more secure (and smaller) less dependencies is more!
+However, to make the rubidity core execution engine (interpreter) more secure (and smaller and simpler) less dependencies is more!

 Thus, allow me to preach again and again to break out ("isolate") the rubidity core code